What is projection welding and how does it work?

 4. Pressure mechanism

-The pressure mechanism ensures that the electrodes press on the workpieces with the correct force.
-This mechanism can be pneumatic, hydraulic or electric motor-driven.
-Pneumatic systems use compressed air to press the electrodes onto the workpiece.
-Hydraulic systems offer even greater precision and consistency, but are more complex to maintain.
+The pressure mechanism ensures that the electrodes apply the correct force to the workpieces.
+This mechanism can be pneumatic, hydraulic, or electric motor-driven.
+Pneumatic systems use compressed air to press the electrodes onto the workpiece, while hydraulic systems offer even greater precision and consistency but are more complex to maintain.

 5. Cooling system

-Projection welding machines are often equipped with a cooling system that usually uses water to cool the electrodes and other heat-sensitive components.
-This system is critical to prevent overheating, which could affect the quality of the welds and the life of the machine.
+Projection welding machines are often equipped with a cooling system that typically uses water to cool the electrodes and other heat-sensitive components.
+This system is critical to preventing overheating, which could affect the quality of the welds and the lifespan of the machine.

 6. Workpiece holders and positioning systems